drigobon/prep.gg/README.md

 ## How To Run

-Navigate to ./scout-gg-server/.
-Make sure you install everything in `requirements.txt`.
+Navigate to `./scout-gg-server`.
+Make sure you pip install everything in `requirements.txt`.
 Then, run on command line:

 ```
 python3 application.py